 Note: It’s important to note that this is an older article, so the score ranges that it discusses reference older versions of intelligence tests.
 Many modern intelligence tests have a top score of 160, without extended norms.

-This article by Deirdre Lovecky examines the thinking processes that differentiate exceptionally gifted children, those with above 170 IQ, from moderately gifted children.
+This article by Deirdre Lovecky examines the thinking processes that differentiate exceptionally gifted children, from moderately gifted children.
 Researchers have observed several cognitive differences, both quantitative and qualitative, between the ways these two gifted groups process information.
 Among these differences are the ability to reason abstractly at an early age, being able to grasp the essential part of a complex idea, a high capacity for empathy, exceptional memory, inclination toward immersion (taking in large amounts of information about a subject), and a need for extreme precision.

 Author: Lovecky, D. V.

 Year: November/December, 1994

 - There are few descriptions in the literature of the cognitive processes of exceptionally gifted children.
 This study, based on testing profiles, anecdotes collected from parents, and observations made during family and group therapy sessions with moderately and exceptionally gifted children delineates some of the characteristic modes of thinking that differentiate exceptionally gifted children from their more moderately gifted peers.

 While there have been many studies that explore adult giftedness, few have examined the thinking processes of gifted children.
 Most theories of giftedness assume that adult measures of cognition are directly applicable to children.
 Sternberg and Davidson (1985) concluded that information processing of gifted children is similar to that of adults in capitalizing on patterns of information using environmental shaping techniques, having, exceptional problem-finding ability, and exceptional ability to conceive higher order relations.